Other Minds: The Octopus, the Sea, and the Deep Origins of Consciousness: Reception

-The neuroscientist Stephen Rose, in the Times Higher Education Supplement, called Other Minds "a delightfully written book and a model of engaged science writing".
+The neuroscientist Steven Rose, in the Times Higher Education Supplement, called Other Minds "a delightfully written book and a model of engaged science writing".
 He wrote that Godfrey-Smith handles both biology and philosophy "profoundly but without ever talking down to his audience".

 Drake Baer, in New York Magazine, compared octopuses to philosophers: "They are both given to exploring their worlds, they both have a reputation for peculiarity, they both handle multiple subjects with ease".
 Octopus eyes look and work much like those of vertebrates; but there, Baer remarked, the similarities end.
 Cephalopods are "immensely foreign", with "a distributed sense of self" and a "lived reality" quite unlike human consciousness, a feature that, he noted, Godfrey-Smith calls "the most difficult aspect of octopus experience to imagine".

 The filmmaker Jasper Sharp, in Interalia Magazine, wrote that once in Seoul, he ate san-nakji, freshly butchered raw octopus, "its severed tentacles still twitching".
 He noted that Godfrey-Smith's suggestion that cephalopods possess both intelligence, with a nervous system of some 500 million neurons, and perhaps consciousness "makes the recollection all the more disturbing".
 Sharp marveled at the fact, explained by Godfrey-Smith, that despite their shimmering colour displays, cephalopods lack colour receptors in their eyes: they cannot see their own patterns and cannot therefore reflect on their own visual communications as humans reflect on their own speech; unless, indeed, the photoreceptors in their skin enable them to do this.
 He concluded that Godfrey-Smith "arrives at no fixed conclusion as to whether these strange creatures actually possess a form of consciousness, nor what this word actually means in relation to non-human species, but if the book provokes more questions than it answers, this is in no way a criticism".